polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ## Generating your backend

+Before we can generate our backend we will have to purge our database cache.
+Click the little spiral icon in your SQL menu item below the SQL editor.
-After you've done the above, open the _"Generator"_ menu item, choose your newly created database, and click _"Crudify all tables"_.
+Then open the _"CRUD"_ menu item, choose your newly created database, and click _"Crudify all tables"_.
 Below you can see how this process should look like.

 ![Generating your backend](https://servergardens.files.wordpress.com/2021/04/generator.png)